Key strategies employed

 Affordability is another key priority.
 The store’s low markup keeps prices competitive with other grocers, despite lacking the volumes of larger stores.
-ProMedica has chosen to price, almost at cost, staples like fresh produce, dairy, and meat.
+ProMedica has chosen to price, staples like fresh produce, dairy, and meat almost at cost.
 Even as the store moves toward financial sustainability, ProMedica will likely maintain some financial support through their foundation.
 Customers who can afford to do so are encouraged to “round-up” their bills to the next dollar at the checkout in order to maintain affordability for others.

 Staffing and budget